zdrazil/code-analysis/README.md

 Hotspots report helps you pinpoint the modules where you spend most of your development time.

-You can also visualize these hotspots with a [zoomable circle-packing algorithm]([circle-packing algorithm](https://observablehq.com/@d3/pack-component)).
+You can also visualize these hotspots with a [zoomable circle-packing algorithm](https://observablehq.com/@d3/pack-component).
 This visualization is available at <http://localhost:8888/crime-scene-hotspots.html>.
 In this visualization, the size of each circle represents the complexity of the module measured by lines of code.
 The color intensity of each circle reflects the amount of effort measured by number of revisions.
 By looking at the visual representation, you may notice clusters of hotspots, which could suggest that entire components or packages are going through significant changes.

 ![Example of hotspot analysis](https://vladimirzdrazil.com/media/hotspots-circle-packing.jpg "Example of hotspot analysis")